 Jeff teaches introductory and advanced-level courses in visual culture, political economy and media theory.

-Jeff’s research and teaching interests range from media history, communication theory and specific text evaluation (including feature film, television and video games) to sociopolitical issues such as power, discourse, media and communications policy and political theory.
-His research focus is primarily surveillance studies, with an emphasis on image-focused surveillance technologies.
+Jeff’s research and teaching interests range from media history, communication theory and visual culture to contemporary issues such as power, discourse, media and communications policy and the political economy of communication industries.
+His research focus is visual culture with a nod towards digital media.

 Currently, he is researching the use of social media systems and smartphones as a means of challenging dominant narratives in contemporary North American culture.
-Recordings of abuses of power by police are a focus as well as the recording of significant events by bystanders and the distribution of these videos via social media platforms rather than traditional broadcast media.
+He is also investigating media responses to the COVID-19 pandemic.

 I am willing to supervise graduate students in the areas of visual culture, surveillance studies and media theory.